-The title page should be followed by a clear and concise description of the objectives and technical approach of the proposed research, as well as how the proposed research is responsive to the FOA.
-The pre-application text may not exceed two pages (not counting the title page), with a minimum text font size of 11 point and margins no smaller than one inch on all sides.
+The title page must be followed by a clear and concise description of the objectives and technical approach of the proposed research, as well as how the proposed research addresses the solicited FOA research topic.
+The pre-application text may not exceed two pages (not including the title page), with a minimum text font size of 11 point and margins no smaller than one inch on all sides.
 Figures and references, if included, must fit within the two-page limit.
-It is the responsibility of the applicant to include sufficient information in the pre-application to enable evaluation of responsiveness to the terms of this announcement.
+It is the responsibility of the applicant to include sufficient information in the pre-application to enable evaluation of responsiveness to the objectives of the FOA.

-The pre-application must also include a list of the names and institutional affiliations of all participating investigators, including collaborators and consultants on the proposed project.
-For each funded investigator, provide a list of first and last names and institutional affiliations of collaborative co-investigators including co-authors of the past 48 months, co-editors of the past 24 months, all graduate and postdoctoral advisors/advisees, as well as close associations.
-The list of investigators and collaborators should be added after the last page in the pre-application file and will not count against the two-page limit for the preapplication.
-The purpose for this requirement is to identify potential conflicts of interest or bias in selection of reviewers.
+The pre-application must also include a list of the names and institutional affiliations of all participating investigators, including collaborators and consultants on the proposed project which will not count as part of the pre-application's page limit.
+For each funded investigator, provide a list of potential conflicts of interest.
+This list should include current and recent collaborators including co-authors of the past 48 months, co-editors of the past 24 months, graduate and postdoctoral advisors/advisees, and close associations.
+Note that for publications with more than 10 authors or participants, only list those individuals in the core group with whom the participating investigator interacted on a regular basis while the research was being done.
+The lists of participants and their collaborators will not count toward the page limit for the pre-application and will be used in planning for the peer review process.